samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 ### Delimiters

-A reference can specify a delimiter to use between copied position values by following a vertical bar, "|", with either zero or one characters.  \[ Why not any length? \]?
+A reference can specify a delimiter to use by following a vertical bar, "|", with zero or more characters.
 Zero characters, such as in
-${1-3|}, means no delimiter is used.
-The default delimiter is the hyphen, "-". \[ Earlier drafts attempted to make the default delimiter context-dependent, such as by using a period for A requests and a colon for AAAA requests.
-This increases implementation complexity as an attempt to make things more intuitive for zone administrators.
-However it isn't clear that this is a net gain for ease of use. \]
+${1-3|}, means no delimiter is used, while other characters up to an unescaped vertical bar or closing brace are copied between position values in the replacement.
+The default delimiter is the hyphen, "-".

 ### Delimiter intervals